Binding Positrons

 Positron Binding

-Our annihilation experiments indicate that positrons bind to all but the smallest molecules, and the binding energies for over 80 molecular species have now been measured.
-They include alkanes, cycloalkanes, halo-methanes, alcohols, aldehydes, ketones, formates, acetates, nitriles, and aromatics.
-Binding energies range from a few millielectron volts to ≥ 300 meV.
-Generally, the measured binding energy increases with molecular polarizability and dipole moment, but molecular geometry can also play a role.
+Positrons bind to most molecules.
+Binding energies have now been measured for over 100 molecular species including alkanes, cycloalkanes, halo-methanes, alcohols, aldehydes, ketones, formates, acetates, nitriles, and aromatics.
+Binding energies range from a few millielectron volts to ≥ 300 meV with typical uncertainties ≤ +/- 10 meV.
+Generally, the measured binding energy depends on the molecular polarizability, dipole moment and numbers of pi bonds, but molecular geometry (e.g., isomerization) can also be important.

 While electrons bind weakly to many molecules, positron binding is a factor of 10 – 100 times stronger.
 Two contributing factors are that positron-electron interactions are attractive, and if there is a permanent dipole moment, the negative end of the dipole is nearer the periphery of the molecule where the positron can enjoy a lower potential energy.
 Both effects lead to stronger positron binding.

 Model calculations by Swann and Gribakin and by Tachikawa and colleagues capture many of these effects.
-A recent ab initio many-body theory of positron binding by Green and collaborators elucidates the large (e.g., 30% or more) contribution to positron binding due to virtual positronium formation.
+A recent ab initio many-body theory of positron binding by Green and collaborators elucidates the important contribution to positron binding due to electron-positron correlations and virtual positronium formation.
+It yields good, quantitative agreement with experimentally measured binding energies for a wide range of molecules.

 Further Reading: